fastapi/fastapi/docs/en/docs/deployment/deta.md

     engine: python3.9
 ```

-It has the same sytax as a `yaml` file, and you can change it to add features like scheduled tasks or modify how your app functions.
+It has the same sytax as a `yaml` file, and you can use it to add features like scheduled tasks or modify how your app functions, which we'll do later.
 To learn more, read <a href="https://deta.space/docs/en/reference/spacefile" class="external-link" target="_blank">the `Spacefile` documentation</a>.

 !!! tip
     The Space CLI will also create a hidden `.space` folder in your local directory to link your local environment with Deta Space.
 This folder should not be included in your version control and will automatically be added to your `.gitignore` file, if you have initialized a Git repository.